wp-insider/simple-membership/simple-membership/readme.txt

 - Added more filters in the registration, edit profile and login forms.
 - The Stripe SDK library has been updated to latest.
 Minimum PHP version required for it is PHP5.6
 - Added new shortcode for Stripe subscription cancellation.
 The new shortcode is: [swpm_stripe_subscription_cancel_link]
+- Added a check to prevent duplicate IPN notifiation creating duplicate entries.
+Thanks to @Th0masL for making this improvement.

 = 4.0.1 =
 - Added the "Button Image URL" field for the Stripe Buy Now type buttons (to allow button image customization).